-The exercises below may help to relieve tailbone pain:
+The exercises listed below may help relieve tailbone pain.

 This stretches the piriformis and the iliopsoas muscles, both of which can become tight and limit mobility in the pelvis.
 The piriformis originates from the tailbone and can irritate the sciatic nerve if it becomes inflamed.

 Gently increasing the stretch over time will allow the range of movement to expand.

 - Lie down on the back.